 Take a hike.
 State parks across Oregon are offering free guided hikes on January 1.
 Hikes will highlight multiple trails, topography and natural history.
+Washington state parks are doing the same.
 Can’t make it on January 1?
 Try out one of these kid-friendly hikes.

 Check out a museum.
-Come in from the cold and enjoy one of the regular free days at museums across town, like Portland Art Museum’s First Thursday, or regular free admission to places like the Oregon Historical Society or Oregon Heritage Rail Center.
-You can find a roundup of free and discounted museum days here.
+Kids 17 and under are always free at the Portland Art Museum, or take advantage of regular free admission to places like the Oregon Historical Society or Oregon Heritage Rail Center.

 Make a craft.
 Don’t feel like venturing out?
 Try one of these crafts at home.

 Get cooking.
 Try one of our kid-friendly recipes.

 Give back.
 Celebrate the legacy of Dr. Martin Luther King, Jr. by volunteering together as a family.
 Hands On is a great place to look for volunteer opportunities.
 You can also check out our compilation of ongoing volunteer opportunities appropriate for kids.

 Make like Ramona.
 Head to Northeast Portland for a self-guided Ramona Quimby walking tour.
 Walk by her school, Beverly Cleary’s house, and even the spot where Ramona’s boots got stuck in the mud in Ramona the Pest.